Fire-The-Fox/Fire-The-Fox/README.md

 ### Short description about me
 I am 16 years old and i am a lazy programmer and Linux lunatic.
-My favorite programming language is C because it is fun to use, even though i don't have many repositories with C yet
+My favorite programming language is C because it is fun to use, even though i don't have many repositories with C yet.

 ## Things on which i am working on
 | Name                   | Description | Are there any issues |